 Tierpark Hellabrunn Zoo

-The Tierpark Hellabrunn Zoo is a short walk from the Metro and offers a great variety of animals to see.
-The park is very big and it takes a long time to see it all -- and it's worth it if you have children with you.
+is a short walk from the Metro and offers a great variety of animals to see.
+The park is very big and it takes a long time to see it all — and it’s worth it if you have children with you.
 The animals enjoy its wide and open spaces.
 The location is on a bank of the river Isar, creating an even more natural area as the habitat of its animals.
 You can find restaurants, self-services and bars, cleanliness is everywhere, the animals are well cared for and there are times when you can even watch their meals.

 There is an amazing bat cave to explore and lots of open spaces to stroll.
 For children there is a nice and spacious playground and parents can comfortably sit in the beer garden to enjoy Bavarian delicacies.
 The chimpanzees, orangutans and gorillas represent the most interesting sights.
 Budget at least three hours to explore and take pictures with the animals at this amazing zoo.